Using protein blocks to build custom fragment libraries from protein structures: Introduction

-In general, fragment based approaches are beneficial in restricting the dimension of conformational search space by limiting the number of fragments used per position.
-This also serves as a major check point for such algorithms, as they inherently fall behind in exploring alternative conformations for the same sequence \cite{Kandathil2016}.
-Recently, efforts have been made in overcoming this drawback by redesigning fragment search heuristics \cite{Kandathil2018}.
+Fragment-based approaches are particularly advantageous because they restrict the dimensionality of the conformational search space by limiting the number of fragments considered at each sequence position.
+This restriction also presents a significant limitation: these algorithms may fail to adequately explore alternative conformations for a given sequence \cite{Kandathil2016}.
+To address this drawback, recent efforts have focused on redesigning fragment search heuristics to enhance conformational diversity\cite{Kandathil2018}.

-Algorithms have also been developed for fragment mining using non-traditional methods.
-One such approach is SA-Frag \cite{Shen2013}, which uses a type of structural alphabet to construct fragment libraries.
-It builts local profile comparison between target and template structures based on predicted SA sequences.
-Though, this study placed SA in the converstaion of PSP, it is still not on par with the available sequence counterparts \cite{Abbass2015}.
-Yet, this algorithm has left an open space to dig more into the ways different SAs can be exploited for structure prediction.\\